Urban area

-In 1950, around the world, 764 million people lived in urban areas.
-By 2014, it was 3.9 billion.
+In 1950, 764 million people (or about 30 percent of the world's 2.5 billion people) lived in urban areas.
+In 2009, the number of people living in urban areas (3.42 billion) surpassed the number living in rural areas (3.41 billion), and since then the world has become more urban than rural.
+By 2014, it was 3.9 billion (or about 53 percent of the world's 7.3 billion people) that lived in urban areas.
 The change was driven by a combination of increased total population and increased percent of population living in urban areas.
-In 2009, the number of people living in urban areas (3.42 billion) surpassed the number living in rural areas (3.41 billion), and since then the world has become more urban than rural.
 This was the first time that the majority of the world's population lived in a city.
+By that time a high estimate calculated up to 3.5 million square kilometers of land were urban, estimates ranging from 1% of global land area.
 In 2014 there were 7.3 billion people living on the planet, of which the global urban population comprised 3.9 billion.
 The Population Division of the United Nations Department of Economic and Social Affairs at that time predicted the urban population would occupy 68% of the world population by 2050, with 90% of that growth coming from Africa and Asia.

+Urbanization

 Urban areas are created and further developed by the process of urbanization.
 They are measured for various purposes, including analyzing population density and urban sprawl.
-Urban areas are also mostly found in the United States, Canada, Brazil, Argentina, Japan and Australia and many other countries where the urbanization rate is over 80%.
+Urban areas are generally found in the United States, Canada, Brazil, Mexico, Argentina, Chile, Japan, Australia, and many other countries where the urbanization rate is high.

-Unlike an urban area, a metropolitan area includes not only the urban area, but also satellite cities plus intervening rural land that is socio-economically connected to the urban core city, typically by employment ties through commuting, with the urban core city being the primary labor market.
+Unlike an urban area, a metropolitan area includes not only the urban area, but also intervening rural land and satellite cities that are socio-economically connected to the urban area.
+The urban area serves as the core of a metropolitan area, typically by employment ties through commuting, with the urban area being the primary labor market.

 The concept of an "urban area" as used in economic statistics should not be confused with the concept of the "urban area" used in road safety statistics.
 This term was first created by Geographer Brian Manning.
 The last concept is also known as "built-up area in road safety".
 According to the definition by the Office for National Statistics, "Built-up areas are defined as land which is 'irreversibly urban in character', meaning that they are characteristic of a town or city.
 They include areas of built-up land with a minimum of 20 ha.
 Any areas [separated by] less than 200 metres [of non-urban space] are linked to become a single built-up area.

-Argentina and Japan are countries where the urbanization rate is over 90% while Australia, Brazil, Canada, Mexico and the United States are countries where the urbanization rate is between 80% and 90%.
+Argentina and Japan are countries where the urbanization rate is over 90% while Australia, Brazil, Canada, Chile, Mexico, and the United States are countries where the urbanization rate is between 80% and 90%, although within the U.S. state of New Jersey, the urbanization rate is 100%.